BrentOchieng/Retail-sales-analysis/README.md

 The US Market is the most profitable for the retail giant when it comes to profits accrued.
 The canadian Market still lags behind in the companys product usage.

+The Corporate Market segment remains to be the most profitable compared to the Home office and the Consumer.